luxonis/depthai-docs-website/source/pages/tutorials/deploying-custom-model.rst

     Success!
 Light blue bounding box around the QR code!

-Testing accuracy degredation due to FP16 quantization
+Testing accuracy degradation due to FP16 quantization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now let's try the model with FP16 precision instead of INT32.
 If you connect an OAK camera to your computer you can select